HyperCodec/genetic-rs/README.md

 A small crate for quickstarting genetic algorithm projects

 ### How to Use
 First off, this crate comes with the `builtin` and `genrand` features by default.
-If you want to add the builtin sexual reproduction extension, you can do so by adding the `sexual` feature.
+If you want to add the builtin crossover reproduction extension, you can do so by adding the `crossover` feature.
 If you want it to be parallelized, you can add the `rayon` feature.

 Once you have eveything imported as you wish, you can define your entity and impl the required traits: